Education in Shanghai: Tertiary education and research

 Shanghai is an international center of research and development and as of 2024, it was ranked second globally (after Beijing) by scientific research outputs, as tracked by the Nature Index.
 It is also a major center of higher education in China.
 As of 2023, Shanghai had 68 universities and colleges, ranking first in East China region as a city with most higher education institutions.

 Shanghai has many highly ranked educational institutions, with 15 universities listed in 147 Double First-Class Universities ranking second nationwide among all cities in China (after Beijing).
-According to the U.S. News & World Report Best Global University Ranking for 2024, Shanghai has the second highest concentration of universities included in the ranking among all cities in China (after Beijing), totaling 20, with 6 institutions in the global top 500.
+According to the U.S. News & World Report Best Global University Ranking for 2026, Shanghai has the second highest concentration of universities included in the ranking among all major cities in the world (after Beijing), totaling 24, with two in the global top 50 and six in the global top 500.

 A number of China's most prestigious universities appearing in the global university rankings are based in Shanghai, including Fudan University, Shanghai Jiao Tong University, Tongji University, East China Normal University, Shanghai University, East China University of Science and Technology, Donghua University, Shanghai University of Finance and Economics, ShanghaiTech University, Shanghai International Studies University, University of Shanghai for Science and Technology, Shanghai University of Electric Power, Shanghai Normal University, Shanghai Maritime University, Second Military Medical University, Shanghai University of Traditional Chinese Medicine, Shanghai Ocean University, Shanghai University of Engineering Science, Shanghai Institute of Technology, Shanghai Conservatory of Music, and Shanghai University of Sport.
 Some of these universities were selected as "985 universities" or "211 universities" since the 90s by the Chinese government in order to build world-class universities.